 About the Chapter

-The Upsilon Chapter of Sigma Tau Gamma at the University of Arkansas at Monticello in Monticello, Arkansas began with nine Founding Fathers in 1938, receiving their charter in 1939.
-The chapter is over 70 years old, with over 1,000 brothers initiated since its inception.
+The Upsilon Chapter of Sigma Tau Gamma at the University of Arkansas at Monticello in Monticello, Arkansas began with nine Founding Fathers in 1938 The chapter is over 80 years old, with over 1,000 brothers initiated since its inception.

 - 2016 Greek Week Champions